-The help of the Authority's staff and of our certified public accountants is gratefully acknowledged.
+The help of the Authority's staff, especially Kathy Ware, Senior Accountant, and of our certified public accountants is gratefully acknowledged.
 Such help and the Board of Directors' support and commitment to financial reporting excellence are essential to the preparation of this report.